neumino/neumino.github.io/movies.md

 ### You Should Have Left
 *Released on 2020-06-19, vote average 1*

-In a new psychological thriller from Blumhouse Productions and legendary screenwriter and director DAVID KOEPP (The Trigger Effect, Stir of Echoes, Panic Room)  Theo Conroy (Bacon) is a successful middle-aged man whose marriage to his much younger actress wife, Susanna (Seyfried), is shredding at the seams, frayed by her secretiveness, his jealousy, and the shadow of his past.
-In an effort to repair their relationship, Theo and Susanna book a vacation at a stunning, remote modern home in the Welsh countryside for themselves and their six-year-old daughter, Ella (Avery Essex).
-What at first seems like a perfect retreat distorts into a perfect nightmare when Theo&#39;s grasp on reality begins to unravel and he suspects that a sinister force within the house knows more than he or Susanna have revealed, even to each other.
+In an effort to repair their relationship, a couple books a vacation in the countryside for themselves and their daughter.
+What starts as a perfect retreat begins to fall apart as one loses their grip on reality, and a sinister force tries to tear them apart.

 <iframe id="player"
 	type="text/html"